klvsv/ImgSearch/README.md

 Login with your Google/Github account and search for your favorite images.
 Add the ones you like to your favorites so you don't lose them.

-**Coming feature**: "Download"-button to instantly download chosen image to your drive/device.

 ## Getting Started